circa10a/device-monitor-dashboard/README.md

 - Follow the prompts!

 ## Usage
-- Have a text file with hostnames or ip addresses (optional: if port is desired seperate by comma. example: www.google.com, 80)
+- Have a text file with hostnames or ip addresses (optional: if port and name are desired separate by comma. example: www.google.com, 80, Google.
+Custom name requires a port.)
 - Update the python script (variable at the top) with the path/name of your file with hostnames and output file path.(default hostames= hostnames.txt   default output= index.html)
 - Run `python report.py`
 - Ensure that you place the output HTML file in the project directory so it can find its web dependencies